Father Damien: Mission in Hawaii

 On 19 March 1864, Damien arrived at Honolulu Harbor on Oʻahu.
 He was ordained into the priesthood on 21 May 1864, at what is now the Cathedral of Our Lady of Peace.

-In 1865 Damien was assigned to the Catholic Mission in North Kohala on the island of Hawaiʻi.
+In 1865, Damien was assigned to the Catholic Mission in North Kohala on the island of Hawaiʻi.
 While he was serving in several parishes on Oʻahu, the Kingdom of Hawaiʻi was struggling with a labor shortage and a public health crisis.
 Many of the Native Hawaiian parishioners had high mortality rates due to infectious diseases such as leprosy (from which he later died), smallpox, cholera, influenza, syphilis, and whooping cough, brought to the Hawaiian Islands by foreign traders, sailors and immigrants.
-Thousands of Hawaiians died of such diseases, to which they had no acquired immunity.
+Thousands of Hawaiians died of such diseases, to which they had not acquired immunity.

 It is believed that Chinese workers carried leprosy (later known as Hansen's disease) to the islands in the 1830s and 1840s.
 At that time, leprosy was thought to be highly contagious and was incurable.
 In 1865, out of fear of this contagious disease, Hawaiian King Kamehameha V and the Hawaiian Legislature passed the "Act to Prevent the Spread of Leprosy."
 This law quarantined the lepers of Hawaii, requiring the most serious cases to be moved to a settlement colony of Kalawao on the eastern end of the Kalaupapa peninsula on the island of Molokaʻi.
 Later the settlement of Kalaupapa was developed.
 Kalawao County, where the two villages are located, is separated from the rest of Molokaʻi by a steep mountain ridge.
 From 1866 through 1969, about 8,000 Hawaiians were sent to the Kalaupapa peninsula for medical quarantine.

 The Royal Board of Health initially provided the quarantined people with food and other supplies, but it did not have the workforce and resources to offer proper health care.
 According to documents of that time, the Kingdom of Hawaiʻi did not intend for the settlements to be penal colonies.
 Still, the Kingdom did not provide enough resources to support them.
 The Kingdom of Hawaii had planned for the lepers to be able to care for themselves and grow their crops.
-Still, due to the effects of leprosy and the peninsula's local environmental conditions, this was impractical.
+However, due to the effects of leprosy and the peninsula's local environmental conditions, this was impractical.

 By 1868, according to the Catholic Encyclopedia (1911), "Drunken and lewd conduct prevailed.
 The easy-going, good-natured people seemed wholly changed."